Philip Kubicki Factor Bass

 The Philip Kubicki Factor Bass is a brand of electric bass guitar made in America and sold factory-direct.
-Bass guitars designed by Kubicki are distinguished by a unique tuning module located in the body of the guitar rather than the headstock, as seen on most bass guitars today.
+Bass guitars designed by Kubicki are distinguished by a unique tuning module located in the body of the bass guitar rather than the headstock, as seen on most bass guitars today.
 The design criteria are based on human factors, or ergonomics, and the belief that a musical instrument should be inspirational to the player.

 History

 First classical guitars – 1959 to 1961

 Phil Kubicki (correct pronunciation: [kuˈbit͡ski]) first became interested in guitars when he saw Andrés Segovia playing classical guitar on TV and then saw his first guitar on family visits to his grandparents' house.
 "For some reason my grandfather had a guitar in the closet," recalls Philip.
 "And that's where I'd head: to play with that guitar.
 It had one string that was a mile off the fingerboard.
 I think all of us instrument makers have had that kind of fascination - some little spark, back at the very beginning."

 A few years later, while Kubicki was in high school in Whittier, California, a friend introduced him to Ernie Drumheller.
 "His hobby was making guitars.
 He invited my friend and me to come to his shop on Saturdays, and he taught us how to make guitars.
 I took off with it and built a half dozen classical guitars during my high school years."